-So often when people start becoming enthusiastic about radio sailing, they head to the local hobby store and see a 'one-meter' sailing yacht on the shelf for a couple of hundred dollars and think that's a cheap way into the scene.
+So often when people start becoming enthusiastic about radio sailing, they head to the local hobby store and see a 'one-metre' sailing yacht on the shelf for a couple of hundred dollars and think that's a cheap way into the scene.

-Those models (and I emphasise 'models') apart from being one meter in length are nothing like the boats that are sailed at the GRCYC.
+Those models (and I emphasise 'models') apart from being one metre in length are nothing like the boats that are sailed at the GRCYC.
 They are cheap, plastic, scaled-down versions of larger yachts with heavy cloth sails and plastic fittings, These are designed to float in a sheltered lake or your bathtub and would not last two minutes in the marina, where we sail, without tipping over and sinking.

 DON'T GET SUCKED IN and waste your money!

 The IOM is not a model of anything.
 It is a strictly designed, purpose-built yacht in its own right and is not a scaled-down version of a larger yacht.
 There are professional boat builders all over the world that are attempting to design better IOM's every day within a strict set of class rules.
 Yes, the cost is considerably more, but you get what you pay for...